Kitten: Development

 A feline litter usually consists of two to five kittens, but litters with one to more than ten are known.
 Kittens are typically born after a gestation lasting between 64 and 67 days, with an average length of 66 days.
 When they are born, kittens emerge in a sac called the amnion, which is bitten off and eaten by the mother cat.

 For the first several weeks, kittens cannot urinate or defecate without being stimulated by their mother.
 They also cannot regulate their body temperature for the first three weeks, so kittens born in temperatures less than 27 C can die from hypothermia if their mother does not keep them warm.
 The mother's milk is very important for the kittens' nutrition and proper growth.
 This milk transfers antibodies to the kittens, which helps protect them against infectious diseases.
 As mentioned above, they cannot urinate, so they have a very high requirement for fluids.
 Kittens open their eyes about seven to ten days after birth.
 At first, the retina is poorly developed and vision is poor.
 Kittens cannot see as well as adult cats until about ten weeks after birth.

 Kittens develop very quickly from about two weeks of age until their seventh week.
-Their coordination and strength improve, and they play-fight with their litter-mates and begin to explore the world outside the nest or den.
-They learn to wash themselves and others as well as play hunting and stalking games, showing their inborn ability as predators.
-These innate skills are developed by the kittens' mother or other adult cats, who bring live prey to the nest.
+Their coordination and strength improve, and they play-fight with their littermates and begin to explore the world outside the nest or den.
+They learn to wash themselves and others as well as play hunting and stalking games, showing their inborn ability as predators; the kittens' mother or other adult cats help develop these innate skills by bringing live prey to the nest.
 Later, the mother demonstrates hunting techniques for the kittens to emulate.
 As they reach three to four weeks old, the kittens are gradually weaned and begin to eat solid food, with weaning usually complete by six to eight weeks.
 Kittens generally begin to lose their baby teeth around three months of age, and they have a complete set of adult teeth by nine months.
-Kittens live primarily on solid food after weaning, but usually continue to suckle from time to time until separated from their mothers.
+Kittens live primarily on solid food after weaning, but they usually continue to suckle from time to time until separated from their mothers.
 Some mother cats will scatter their kittens as early as three months of age, while others continue to look after them until they approach sexual maturity.